086290-xyz/tchb/docs/backinfo.md

 **Picture E1**
 ![](/images/Image365.jpg){width="195" height="200"}
-If the feet were reasonably apart for this bend then the head will be through the thighs as at Picture E. In this position there is a reasonable amount of pull force on the arms and hands and another option may be preferred as follows.
+If the feet were reasonably apart for this bend then the head will be through the thighs as at Picture E1.
+In this position there is a reasonable amount of pull force on the arms and hands and another option may be preferred as follows.